 REMOTE.PLCPASSWORDNEEDED = NO REMOTE.PLCPASSWORDFORCED = NO

-Save the file and transfer it back to the controller.
+Save the file, transfer it back to the controller and restart it for the changes to take effect.
 TOP.

 Make sure that your controller is connected via Ethernet to your company network and you get a reply when you ping the controller from your PC by using it’s IP Address.
 (Open an elevated command prompt and type in ping IP Address of the device e.g. ping 192.168.1.100).
 TOP.